 Still novel is the way that Mercer displayed his collection.
 "How do you make common things seem uncommon?" asked Cory.
 Mercer hung them from the walls and ceiling.
 "He'd force people to look at a whale boat from the perspective of the whale, to look at wagons from the perspective of the road."
 Many of these items have dangled from the concrete roof of the museum -- seven stories high -- since 1916.
 Cory said that nothing has yet fallen and hit anyone.

 Despite Mercer's passion for common items, he also saved some oddities.
 There's a shoe made for the foot of a giant slave.
 A collection of nightmarish cigar-store figures.
 A room filled with creepy stove plates and fireplace tiles.
 The gallows on which Bucks County last hanged a criminal in 1914.
-There's even a "vampire killing kit" on display that wasn't collected by Henry Mercer, but which Cory said still merits a place in his museum.
+There's even a purported "vampire killing kit" on display that wasn't collected by Henry Mercer, but which Cory said still merits a place in his museum (though in the hallway now, not mixed in with the other items).
 "It was a tool, and it would have interested him," Cory said.
 "He had a copy of Dracula in his library."

 Also on display is "The Lenape Stone," dug up on a local farm, carved with a scene of Indians attacking a Woolly Mammoth.
 Mercer obsessed over the rock for years, conducting archeological digs to try to find proof that Doylestown Indians really did attack Woolly Mammoths, but he never could (The stone today is considered a fraud).

 No single item in the Mercer Museum, however, is as memorable as the building itself, with its Hogwarts ambiance and its collective mass of exhibits, much of it hanging forebodingly over its central court.
 "So many museums have moved away from stuff, toward stories or interactive exhibits," said Cory.
 "We're still very much rooted in, 'Here's all the stuff.'"